MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/Importing-Runbooks-from-System-Center-Orchestrator.md

     7. On the **Summary** page, make sure that the settings are correct, and then click **Create**.

-    8. On the **Completion** page, make sure that you receive the message ‚ÄúOrchestrator connector successfully created,‚Äù and then click **Close**.
+    8. On the **Completion** page, make sure that you receive the message ìOrchestrator connector successfully created,î and then click **Close**.

 ### To validate the creation of an Orchestrator connector